emh5600/Eryk-Heyssler/README.md

-# Eryk-Heyssler
+# Eryk Heyssler
-A repository containing a few projects and papers that I have completed in my educational career.
+## A repository containing a few projects and papers that I have completed in my educational career.

 **Python_AI_projects**: A collection of projects written in Python that demonstrate AI programming.
 They are as follows:
   1) A simple demonstration of my knowledge in python programming.